byrd-laif/soilMakers/readme.md

 ***Networking Global Communities For Local Impacts.**

-***A renewed culture of Artful Conversation; honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.***
+***A renewed salon culture of Artful Conversation; honoring someone's intention within a group process, were each idea is valued for itself, creating appreciated forms.***

 Salon and Circle Culture; Cross-pollinating, connecting, sharing authentic lived experiences, diverse ideas and feelings about Mother Earth and the future.